eioforkansi/alx-system_engineering-devops/0x19-postmortem/README.md

 1. **Thorough Testing**: Ensure that the application is thoroughly tested before deployment.
 This error would have been detected and resolved during testing.

-2. **Uptime Monitoring**: Implement an uptime-monitoring service like UptimeRobot to provide instant alerts in the event of a website outage.
+2. **Webstack Monitoring**: Implement an uptime-monitoring service like DataDog to provide instant alerts in the event of a website outage.

 3. **Automation**: The Puppet manifest `0-strace_is_your_friend.pp` has been created to automate the correction of any `.phpp` extensions in the `wp-settings.php` file.